Kirov, Kaluga Oblast

 Kirov (Ки́ров) is a town and the administrative center of Kirovsky District in Kaluga Oblast, Russia, located on the Bolva River (Desna's tributary) 160 km southwest of Kaluga, the administrative center of the oblast.
 Population: 29,000 (1970).

 History

 The settlement of Pesochnya (Песо́чня) was founded in 1745.
 It was granted town status and renamed Kirov in honor of Sergey Kirov in 1936.
+Germany was in that area in 1941—1943.

 Administrative and municipal status

 Within the framework of administrative divisions, Kirov serves as the administrative center of Kirovsky District, to which it is directly subordinated.
 As a municipal division, the town of Kirov is incorporated within Kirovsky Municipal District as Kirov Urban Settlement.

 Military

 The town is home to the Shaykovka (air base).